JustinPrivitera/CPE-471-Computer-Graphics-Final-Project/README.md

-# CPE-471-Computer-Graphics-Final-Project
-Final Graphics project for CPE 471, completed in Fall 2019.

-## Solar System Simulation
+# Solar System Visualization
 By Justin Privitera

 Contact at jprivite@calpoly.edu

+Final Graphics project for CPE 471, completed in Fall 2019.

 ![Earth](images/earth.png)

-### Overview
+## Overview
 My goal for this project was to create a somewhat-realistic simulation of our solar system.
 The following is a list of implemented features:

 * Sun